whatwg/compression/explainer.md

     to implement an efficient streaming API.
 However, a stream-based API can be used to compress a single buffer, so it is more flexible.

-*   Why not support other formats in the first version?

-    Gzip and Deflate are ubiquitous and already shipping in every browser.
-    This means the incremental cost of exposing them is very low.
-They are used so extensively in the web platform that there is almost zero chance of them ever being removed, so committing to supporting them long-term is safe.

 ## Future work